devrahul19/GDSC-CUIET/README.md

 - Ensure all environment variables are correctly set in the `.env` file.
 - Verify that all dependencies are installed properly by running `npm install` again.

-## Contributing

-1. Fork the repository.
-2. Create a feature branch (`git checkout -b feature/your-feature`).
-3. Commit your changes (`git commit -am 'Add new feature'`).
-4. Push to the branch (`git push origin feature/your-feature`).
-5. Open a Pull Request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

 Feel free to modify the sections according to your specific project requirements and setup.
 ```